sabainter/SSVS/README.md

 results <- ssvs_mi(data = imputed_mtcars, y = outcome, x = predictors, imp = imputation)
 ```

-The results of SSVS with MI can be summarized with the `summary()`
+The results of SSVS with MI can be summarized with the `summary()` and
-function.
-This will summarize *across imputations* for each predictor:
+`plot()` functions.
+This will summarize *across imputations* for each
-the average MIP and the mean, minimum, maximum, and average nonzero beta
+predictor: the average MIP and the mean, minimum, maximum, and average
-coefficients.
+nonzero beta coefficients.

 ## Interactive version